hdShang/arxiv-daily/docs/cs-CV/2025-05-19/papers/250512911v1-hiero-understanding-the-hierarchy-of-human-behavior-enhances-reasoni.md

 ---
 layout: default
-title: HiERO: understanding the hierarchy of human behavior enhances reasoning on egocentric videos
+title: "HiERO: understanding the hierarchy of human behavior enhances reasoning on egocentric videos"
 ---

 # HiERO: understanding the hierarchy of human behavior enhances reasoning on egocentric videos